rav3ndust/DarkNightsRising/index.md

 **Dark Nights Rising** aims to be light and not use too many dependencies.
 However, like most programs these days, we have to bloat it up a little bit.
 To that end, I still am trying to keep everything minimal.

-Right now, the game relies on *dialog* for displaying messages to the user. *flite* takes care of the text-to-speech functions, while *mpg123* handlesplaying the game's soundtrack.
+Right now, the game relies on *dialog* for displaying messages to the user. *flite* takes care of the text-to-speech functions, while *mpg123* handles playing the game's soundtrack.
 A Python port is also underway as a side project, which depends (so far) on *python3* and *SimplePyGUI*.

 ### Contributing